 You and each of your dependents should have a primary care provider (also called a "PCP").
 You should get to know your PCP so he or she can help you get, and stay, healthier.
 Your PCP can help you find potential problems as early as possible and coordinate your specialist care.
+You must usually get a referral from your PCP to see a specialist.

 Your PCP also helps you keep track of when you need preventive healthcare.
-If you are in the Kaiser HMO option, you must get a referral from your PCP to see a specialist.

-- ✓ If you are in the PPO option (Gold+ or Silver+): Call the Fund at (833) 637-3519 to get help finding a PCP or a specialist. - ✓ If you are in the Kaiser option: Call Kaiser at (800) 464-4000 or visit www.kp.org/ searchdoctors to get help finding a PCP.
+Call Kaiser at (800) 464-4000 or visit www.kp.org/searchdoctors to get help finding a PCP.